 Previously: The Ghost Paper Challenge.

 The oldest version of the Living Doll Game I’ve been able to find dates back to February of 2012 — that’s when it first appeared on the Hide And Go Kill Wikia, although it’s undergone many, many revisions since then.
-Saya In Underworld posted it later that year, as well, so it’s likely that 2012 is at least the year it made it to the English-speaking internet, if not the first time it appeared online more generally.
-Other versions can be found here and here.
+Saya In Underworld posted it later that year, as well, so it’s likely that 2012 is at least the year it made it to the English-speaking internet.
+Other versions from around that time can be found elsewhere online, too, if you look carefully.

 The Living Doll Game is often compared to Hide And Seek Alone (or One-Man Hide And Seek, or Hitori Kakurenbo, or any of the other names under which the game goes) — and indeed, the goal is similar: You perform a summoning or invitation ritual with a doll, then go hide somewhere in your home and try to make it back to home base before the doll finds you.
 The difference, however, is that the Living Doll Game is much more dangerous than Hide And Seek Alone.
 The risk is high for this one, so proceed with the utmost of caution.